hezhicheng2002/Arxiv-Mail-Subscription-Resolution-tool/README.md

 ## Usage

 Choose the mail word document and then the filtrated words list txt file, and select a path to save the output html file.
 You may click the html file and see the result shown in the default browser.

+The part that you favorate are shown at the very beginning, subsequently are the middle part and the unfavored part.

+Click the title will guide you to the arxiv page, and if abstract content is provided, you may click the highlighted button to see more.